 Anxiety and COVID-19 are occupying most of our minds these days.
 But what about the other aspects of health?
 Don’t forget to take care of yourself during this time.
 Maintain healthy eating and exercise habits and, if anything is concerning, reach out to a doctor.
 You should still call 911 if you have another medical emergency, or set up an appointment with your OB/GYN if you’re running low on birth control.

 Because of the pandemic, telehealth is on the rise and many of your health care needs don’t have to wait.
-If you live in AZ, CA, CO, FL, GA, NV, TX, WA, or WY you can make an appointment to get a birth control prescription from the comfort of your home with one of Pandia Health’s expert doctors.
+If you live in AZ, CA, CO, FL, GA, MI, NV, TX, WA, or WY you can make an appointment to get a birth control prescription from the comfort of your home with one of Pandia Health’s experts doctors.

 Disclaimer: The above information is for general informational purposes only and is NOT a substitute for professional medical advice.
 Always seek the advice of your doctor/primary care provider before starting or changing treatment.